Measurement of J/{psi} Azimuthal Anisotropy in Au+Au Collisions at {sqrt{s_{NN}}} = 200 GeV

+This analysis benefits from a large amount of data taken during the RHIC \cite{RHIC} $\sqrt{s_{NN}}$ = 200 GeV Au+Au run in the year 2010 by the new data acquisition system of STAR \cite{STAR}, capable of an event rate up to 1 kHz.
+In addition, the newly installed Time Of Flight (TOF) detector \cite{TOF} allows STAR to improve electron identification, and background electrons from photon conversion are reduced by one order of magnitude due to less material around the center of the detector setup.
 The data presented consist of 360 million minimum bias (MB) events triggered by the coincidence of two Vertex Position Detectors \cite{VPD}, 270 million central events triggered by a large hit multiplicity in the TOF detector \cite{TOF}, and a set of high tower events triggered by signals in the towers of Barrel Electromagnetic Calorimeter (BEMC) \cite{BEMC} exceeding certain thresholds (2.6, 3.5, 4.2, and 5.9 GeV).
 The high tower sample is equivalent to approximately 7 billion MB events for $J/\psi$ production in the high-$p_{T}$ region.
 In addition, in order to cope with the large data volume coming from collisions at high luminosity, a High Level Trigger (HLT) was implemented to reconstruct charged tracks online, select events with $J/\psi$ candidates and tag them for fast analysis.
 There are 16 million $J/\psi$ enriched events selected by the HLT.